BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 As already noted, this logic extends beyond machines.
 Human capacities, too, are reduced to instruments within technological systems.
 The worker becomes a component of the production process.
 Executives and planners turn themselves into manageable assets---optimized, repurposed, or discarded as needed.
 The result: everything---tools, people, partners, even time and space---loses its independence, its inner form, and its power to open alternative ways of Being.

 The mode of revealing that prevails in modern technology is not the gentle *bringing-forth* (*poiesis*) of art and craft, but a *challenging-forth*, a violent demand that nature yield energy, order, and efficiency.
-This challenging-forth does not *follow from* modern science; it *precedes* it.
-For Heidegger, it is technological thinking that first discloses nature as challengeable, extractable, and quantifiable.
-This revealing---technology's essence as *enframing*---is what *produced* the calculative gaze of science.
-The technological worldview shapes not only our machines but our entire understanding of Being.
+This challenging-forth does not *follow from* modern science; it goes *ahead of* it---not chronologically, but in the order of revealing.
+What makes modern mathematical physics possible is that nature has already been disclosed as something challengeable, extractable, quantifiable.
+Modern physics, Heidegger writes, is "indebted to" (*verdankt sich*) enframing.
+Enframing is thus not an effect of science; it is the mode of revealing within which modern science first became possible at all.

 >Modern technology is not applied natural science; rather, modern natural science is the application of the essence of technology.
 [Nature is therefore] the fundamental piece of inventory of the technological standing-reserve, and nothing else.
 > -- Martin Heidegger

-The essence of *being-in-the-world* (*Dasein*), Heidegger's term for the human being, is such that we can never escape care for our own Being.
-This *care* springs from our finitude, even if we often try to deny it.
-We distract ourselves from our fundamental concerns---foremost among them, death.
-To live *authentically* does not mean "to live as one truly is" (as one might read into Sartre), but to live in the awareness of the *certainty of the end of all possibilities*.
-Death is not only a terminus but a companion---a reminder that gives our life meaning and calls us to *care*.
+The way we exist---what Heidegger calls Dasein---is such that we can never escape *care* (*Sorge*) for our own being.
+This care springs from our finitude, even if we spend most of our lives trying to deny it.
+We distract ourselves from our fundamental concerns, foremost among them death.
+To live *authentically* (*eigentlich*) does not mean "to live as one truly is" in some psychological sense, as one might read into Sartre. *Eigen* means "own".
+Authentic existence is existence that Dasein has taken hold of as *its own*, rather than letting its possibilities be dictated by "the they" (*das Man*)---by what "one" does, what "one" thinks, what "one" wants.
+What makes this taking-hold possible is the anticipation of one's own death: only in confronting my own finitude do I come to see my existence as mine, irreducible to anyone else's.
+Death is not only a terminus but a companion---a reminder that returns me to care.

 >We are a being in need, in a world of uncertainty.